🔎 Try our FREE mortgage search engine

 • After a period of high inflation, we expect headline and core consumer price inflation to decelerate back to the 2% target over the medium term.

 • With inflationary pressures easing over the medium term, the Bank of Canada will be able to cut its policy rate back to the neutral rate of 2.25% by 2025.
-We expect the loonie to return to the 80 U.S. cent level once Canadian economic growth is able to catch-up to that of the U
+We expect the loonie to return to the 80 U.S. cent level once Canadian economic growth is able to catch up.

 BMO